tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/06_calculate_statistics.rst

 As our interest is the average age for each gender, a subselection on these two columns is made first: ``titanic[["Sex", "Age"]]``.
 Next, the ``groupby`` method is applied on the ``Sex`` column to make a group per category.
-Next, the average age *for each gender* is calculated and returned.
+The average age *for each gender* is calculated and returned.

 .. raw:: html